tienery/SceneGen/README.md

 This file has been reduced for readability, but you can see the rest of this example - and even test it for yourself by cloning this repository - from [this file](https://github.com/tienery/SceneGen/blob/master/src/Main.hx).

 ## TODO
 Currently, it is not very smart.
-Because of it's very simple algorithm, it does not take into account the save of rectangles within a bitmap image.
+Because of it's very simple algorithm, it does not take into account the bounds of rectangles within a bitmap image.
 This will be resolved ASAP.